-MEN 1 is an inherited disorder, meaning people who have the gene mutation can pass it on to their children.
-Each child has a 50 percent chance of inheriting the disorder.
+MEN 1 is an inherited disorder.
+This means people who have the gene mutation can pass it on to their children.
+Each child has a 50% chance of inheriting the disorder.

 Multiple endocrine neoplasia, type 1 (MEN 1) care at Mayo Clinic

 Nov.
 26, 2020

 - Jameson JL, et al., eds.
 Multiple endocrine neoplasia type 1.
 In: Endocrinology: Adult and Pediatric.
 7th ed.
 Saunders Elsevier; 2016. https://www.clinicalkey.com.
 Accessed Oct.
 11, 2020.

 - Melmed S, et al. Multiple endocrine neoplasia.
 In: Williams Textbook of Endocrinology.
 14th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed Oct.
 11, 2020.

 - Multiple endocrine neoplasia type 1.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/endocrine-diseases/multiple-endocrine-neoplasia-type-1.
 Accessed Oct.
 11, 2020.

 - Warner K. Allscripts EPSi.
 Mayo Clinic.
 Oct.
 26, 2020.